-Evictions about to restart as tenants wait on billions in unspent federal rental aid
+Evictions are about to restart as tenants wait on billions in unspent rental aid

 “The places that I think we will be impacted the most will be where they enforced the moratorium well but didn’t get rental assistance out quickly,” said Daryl Fairweather, the chief economist of Redfin, the housing company.
 “It seems like all the money is out there and exists but the issue is getting it to people who are at risk.”

-Some advocates and elected Democrats, including U.S. Rep. Alexandria Ocasio-Cortez of New York, called for the Biden administration to extend the federal moratorium.
+Some advocates and elected Democrats, including Rep. Alexandria Ocasio-Cortez of New York, called for the Biden administration to extend the federal moratorium.

 But the ban, put in place nearly 11 months ago by the Centers for Disease Control to prevent evictions from contributing to coronavirus infections, has come under withering assault from landlords and federal judges.